Fernando-A-Rocha/mta-add-models/README.md

 spawnPlayer(thePlayer, x,y,z, 0, 0, int, dim) -- spawns the player in the center of the map; skin ID 0 is irrelevant setElementRotation(thePlayer,rx,ry,rz)

-if exports.newmodels:isCustomModID(skin) then -- skin ID is custom

-   -- setElementModel(thePlayer, skin) -- wrong because custom model ID is only valid clientside local data_name = exports.newmodels:getDataNameFromType("player") -- gets the correct data name
-   setElementData(thePlayer, data_name, skin) -- sets the skin ID data;
-   -- clients listening for this data will apply their corresponding allocated model ID on the player

-else -- skin ID is default, handled by script normally without calling newmodels functions setElementModel(thePlayer, skin) end
+if not (exports.newmodels:isCustomModID(skin)) then -- skin ID is not custom setElementModel(thePlayer, skin) -- set the default model -- custom model is handled by the script automatically on respawn end
 ```